-Pedicabs have many uses to many people.
+Pedicabs have many uses for many people.
 They are practical to use for every task that involves heavy loads and distances.
-They are also a cheaper alternative to taking taxis and hiring moving companies.
+Many locals love it because they are also a cheaper alternative to taking taxis and hiring moving companies.
 I used it myself when I transported all my stuff from one flat to another in five return trips— a total of a thousand meters.
 Moving had never been fast and easy riding on and maneuvering a pedicab.
-Though my ex-neighbor really never wanted me to pay for using/ borrowing his pedicab, I insisted.
+Though my ex-neighbor really never wanted me to pay for using/borrowing his pedicab, I insisted.
 I handed him 20 yuan but he returned half of it.
 My heart was glad and happy.
-I got a 50% discount!
-LOL…
+I got a 50% discount! 😀

-A pedicab is a small feet-operated cab with three wheels that is common in some countries in Asia and beyond.
+A pedicab is a small feet-operated cab with three wheels that is common in some countries in Asia.

 It is also called a trishaw.